samelstob/notes/management-notes/database/oracle-securefiles.md

 * Transaction Atomicity
   - CoW for larger updates and overwrites
   - Small updates generate undo records
-  - When a transaction aborts metadata and space managemetn metadata roll back using undo records.
+  - When a transaction aborts metadata and space management metadata roll back using undo records.
 As a result SecureFile object locators point to the previous image
   - Seems to say that nocache lobs do not need to log, but cache lobs do
-* FLash
+* Flash
   - CoW fits well with flash